nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 3.1 Padding Machine States

-A padding machine is basically a finite state machine where each state specifies a different style of padding.
+A padding machine is a finite state machine where each state specifies a different style of padding.
 Transitions between states occur using various types of events as specified in XXX.